 A process variable acts as a placeholder for data that can be accessed throughout the lifecycle of a process.
 When the process is running, it passes dynamic data between actions.
-It is how data is transferred between actions in a process.
+This is how data is transferred between actions in a process.

 A process variable has the following properties:

-- Name: the name of the variable
+- Name: name of the variable

-- Single value or list flag: a variable can be treated as a single value (default behavior) or a list of values
+- Single value or List flag: a variable can be treated as a single value (default behavior) or a list of values

 - Input flag: the variable value is expected to be set when starting the process